Mount Franklin (Victoria): History

 In 1972, the Department of Crown Lands and Survey took over the committee of management.
 In 1977, Mount Franklin was included in the new Hepburn Regional Park and managed by the Forest Commission of Victoria.

 'Mount Franklin' mineral spring

 Mineral springs were noted in 1864, when bottling began at Ballan and Hepburn, and their flow rates were recorded during the mid-nineteenth-century gold mining era, and subsequently in 1910.
-Until 1986, mineral water was bottled from by Coca-Cola Amatil from Gilmore’s (Limestone Creek) Mineral Spring issuing on allotment No. 3, Section 6, Parish of Yandoit, on a small alluvial flat on the east bank of Limestone Creek located approximately 7 km north of the mount and west of the junction of Limestone Track and Midland Highway.
+Until 1986, mineral water was bottled by Coca-Cola Amatil from Gilmore's (Limestone Creek) Mineral Spring issuing on allotment No. 3, Section 6, Parish of Yandoit, on a small alluvial flat on the east bank of Limestone Creek located approximately 7 km north of the mount and west of the junction of Limestone Track and Midland Highway.